Dental Radiography

 Digital Dental Radiography

-Digital dental radiography has been used routinely at Halifax Vet Centre since 2011.
-Digital radiography allows us to take very high quality images quickly and with a lower radiation dose – saving us time and you money!
-Dental xrays help us identify any issues under the gum line so we avoid missing serious dental disease and can best treat your pets teeth.
+Digital dental radiography has been used routinely at Halifax Veterinary Centre since 2011.
+This technology allows us to take very high-quality images quickly and with a lower radiation dose -saving us time and saving you money.
+Dental X-rays help us identify problems under the gum line so we can avoid missing serious dental disease and provide the best treatment for your pet’s teeth.

 Dental Radiographs (X-rays) in Veterinary Patients

-Dental radiography is a vital diagnostic tool available to the veterinary dentist.
-The Xrays allow the internal anatomy of the teeth, roots and the bone that surrounds the roots to be examined.
-Periodontal disease in pets is common – surveys suggest that 4 out of 5 pets over the age of 3 years have some form of dental disease that requires treating.
-Wow!
+Dental radiography is a vital diagnostic tool in veterinary dentistry.
+X-rays allow us to examine the internal anatomy of the teeth, their roots, and the bone that surrounds those roots.
+Periodontal disease is common in pets – surveys suggest that 4 out of 5 pets over the age of three years have some form of dental disease that requires treatment.